Hooded Swan: Rhapsody in Black (1973)

 Grainger shuttles Charlot and some passengers to the planet Rhapsody, an isolated religious community constructed entirely below-ground on a world too close to the parent star, because something valuable has been discovered there, and Charlot wants to negotiate for it.
 There, the crew is imprisoned upon arrival, but he and a few of the others escape.

 Grainger is separated from the rest and gets lost in the tunnels, eventually meeting up with some religious outcasts who have been shunned and who want to use him to help them seize the valuable cave and negotiate for their desires, which include escape to another world and validation.

-Grainger and the exiles seize the cave and take some hostages, and Grainger learns what's so valuable: there's a naturally occurring organism that just happens to be able to eat through the most common building material in the galaxy, and reproduces extremely rapidly given even moderate light.
-It could be extremely valuable, and it could also be a scourge to civilization, literally eating cities.
+Grainger and the exiles seize the cave and take some hostages, and Grainger learns there's a naturally occurring organism that can eat through the most common building material in the galaxy, and reproduces extremely rapidly given even moderate light.
+It could be valuable, and it could also be extremely destructive, eating cities.

 The exile leader's demands are untenable, and so the hostage situation devolves into violence as the exiles leader is angered enough to try to murder Grainger, but Grainger, his reflexes enhanced by the wind, evades damage and regains control of the situation when the leader is blinded by his own burst.

 Grainger later learns that the cave is worthless after all.
 The closed ecosystem of the cave was so stable that it couldn't handle the appearance of humans.
 All samples in the cave will be dead in a matter of days, no matter how many times they divide.
 The Hooded Swan leaves, ferrying the exiles to a new world.